Do you sometimes feel like an imposter?

 Power Pose – Boss Pose

 You are sitting bold, cross-armed at a desk and having your feet on the desk.
-This is another of the power poses against impostor syndrome.
+This is another of the power poses against imposter syndrome.

 Humans are different and we all have custom perceptions.

 Just chose the pose that feels most powerful to you.

 People doing these power poses against imposter syndrome experience significant improvements in different scenarios.